A wonderfully tasty appetizer, these stuffed mini peppers are also very easy to make.

 - Mini bell peppers: The ones that usually come in assorted colors in a plastic bag.

-- Olive oil spray: A delicious oil that I use often.
-But if you're unsure about cooking with it, you can use avocado oil instead.
-It has a higher smoke point.
+- Olive oil spray: I use extra-virgin olive oil.
+You can use avocado oil if you prefer an oil with a higher smoke point.

-- Soft goat cheese: I use plain cheese in this recipe because I want to add my own spices.
+- Soft goat cheese: I use plain goat cheese because I like to add my own spices.

 - Spices: Garlic powder, dried oregano, and red pepper flakes.